 Select A Topic For Your Social Post

-The first step when planning what you’re going to post is deciding the topic of the post.
-Will it be a blog post, a product photo, customer testimony, industry news etc. Identifying the topic will determine your approach, how you will write your messaging, and what other things you need to include.
+The first step when writing social media posts is deciding the topic of the social post.
+Will it be a product photo, customer testimony, industry news etc. Identifying the topic will determine your approach, how you will write your messaging, and what other things you need to include.
 Do you require an image?
 Blog link?
 Short video etc.

-If you’re not sure how messaging can change between different types of post read our repeatable guide of what to post on social media.
+If you’re not sure how messaging can change between different types of social posts read our repeatable guide of what to post on social media.

 Let’s set a running example.
-Say a small consulting business called Lion Consulting is looking to plan a post.
-They have a few topics they are considering; client testimonial, industry news update and educational/FAQ post.
+Say a small consulting business called Lion Consulting to execute their social media marketing strategy and is planning their first social post.
+They have a few topics they are considering; client testimonials, industry news updates and educational/FAQ posts.
 Lion Consulting ended up choosing the FAQ post because there have been clients who have been asking what the difference is between Facebook and Instagram.